ljunggren/boozang-docs/README.md

 * **Boozang tool**: Sign up at https://boozang.com for free and paid license offerings.

-* **Boozang test-runner:** For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb
+* ##### **Boozang test-runner:** For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb

 ### Features

 **Stable to code changes**

 Boozang is fundamentally different from other test tools.
 Boozang uses natural language to identify browser elements, instead of the DOM elements, making tests incredibly stable to changes in the underlying implementation.
 It's possible to completely change the underlying technology without affecting the tests.
-You can go from a Java legacy application to Angular and the tests remain the same, as long as the business requirements do.
+You can go from a Java legacy application to Angular or React and the tests remain the same, as long as the business requirements do.

 **Automated documentation**